 - Depending on your browser / OS setup, videos can either be played in view or edit mode of a document, or downloaded to your machine for playing locally.

-- Office/Open Office documents can be previewed in the Gallery pane by clicking on them.
+- Office/Open Office, plain text and Markdown (from 1.77) documents can be previewed in the Gallery pane by clicking on them.
 The preview supports navigation through an entire document/ spreadsheet /slideshow.

 Uploading directly to the Gallery